A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 • The changing scenery.

-From the dessert to red rock cliffs to granite faced mountains, this train ride made it easy to experience and appreciate the beauty and diversity of the landscape in this region of the US.
+From the dessert to red rock cliffs to granite-faced mountains, this train ride made it easy to experience and appreciate the beauty and diversity of the landscape in this part of the US.

 • The Canyon Spirit Milepost

-Each seat gets this newspaper-like chronicle that provides a wealth of information about the route, the history of the region, and the natural features along the way.
+Each seat has a copy of the Canyon Spirit Milepost newspaper-like chronicle that provides a wealth of information about the route, the region’s history, and the natural features along the way.

 All guests received the Canyon Spirit Milepost newspaper